devShyam9/CS4372_Hwk4_Shyam_Rudy/README.md

 -  https://www.gutenberg.org/cache/epub/67979/pg67979.txt

 ## Task
-I performed text summarization using the `facebook/bart-large-cnn` model from HuggingFace.
+We performed text summarization using the `facebook/bart-large-cnn` model from HuggingFace.

 ## Steps
 1. Download the book text using `requests`.